Confidential assets on Aptos

 }

 There is no global auditor support implemented; only token-specific.
 (An older version of the code had global auditing only.)
-However, we do allow optional and unrestricted auditors: one can encrypt TXN amounts under any EK they please.
+However, we do allow anyone to encrypt their TXN’s amounts under any auditor EK they please, not just the token-specific auditors that may (or may not) be “installed” on-chain.
 In other words, only the first auditor EK is required to be the set to the token-specific auditor.

 We do not require a ZKPoK when setting a token-specific EK, to simplify deployment and implementation.
 It can be easily added in the future.